 1. Formal degree requirements

-To fulfill the formal requirements for a doctorate at our department, you must have completed your master's degree or diploma with at least the grade 2.5 in the German grading sytem.
-Applicants with a degree obtained from a foreign university must get a recognition to determine the equivalence of their degree by translating your Grade Point Average into the German grade system.
+To fulfill the formal requirements for a doctorate at our department, you must have completed your master's degree or diploma with at least the grade 2.5 in the German grading system.
+Applicants with a degree obtained from a foreign university must get a recognition to determine the equivalence of their degree by translating your Grade Point Average into the German grading system.
 With the Grade Conversion Tool you can check the result for your Grade Point Average.

 For further information and advice concerning formal requirements, please contact the dean’s office.

 2. Finding your supervisor